 Salary: $25/hr (inclusive of vacation pay)

-Time Commitment: Approximately 5-7 hours per week throughout the Fall 2022 and Winter 2023 Terms.
+Time Commitment: Approximately 5-10 hours per week throughout the Fall 2023 term, with the possibility of extending to the Winter 2024 term.
 Hours are flexible and we can accommodate periods of non-availability.

-Eligibility: Current York University undergraduate student in 2nd / 3rd / 4th year in Data Science, Computer Science, Software Engineering or related disciplines.
+Eligibility: Current York University undergraduate student in 2nd / 3rd / 4th year (as of Fall 2023) in Data Science, Computer Science, Software Engineering or related disciplines.
 Must be eligible for Research at York positions.

 Application process: Apply online with a CV, electronic copy of unofficial transcripts, and a brief cover note describing your interest in the position.